asanchezmanas/sampelit/docs/README.md

-# 📚 Samplit Documentation
+# 📚 Sampelit Documentation

 Welcome to the project documentation.

 ## 📖 User Guides

-Guides for end-users on how to install and use Samplit:
+Guides for end-users on how to install and use Sampelit:

 | Guide | Description |
 |-------|-------------|